Cancer and work

 • allowing you to work from another office or suitable location

-You need to ask in writing, giving details of the change you want and the reasons for this requested change.
 Your employer needs to accept or refuse your request in writing within 21 days of receiving it.
-The only reason they can refuse your request is on reasonable business grounds: for example, the changes are too expensive.
+The only reason they can refuse your request is on reasonable business grounds, and if they have first discussed it with you and genuinely tried to reach an agreement about accommodating your circumstances.
 If your employer refuses your request and you don’t think their explanation is reasonable, you may be able to seek assistance from the Fair Work Commission or the discrimination agency in your state or territory.

 After a few weeks of your new schedule, you can catch up with your manager or human resources department to discuss whether the flexible arrangements are working for both you and your employer.
 You might want to change the arrangement once you know how the treatment is affecting you or as you start to feel better.